ebang091/42-CPP/cpp09/Readme.md

 ## I can answer these questions below : <br>
 1. Can you use STL library in C++? (ex00) <br>
 2. Can you parse inputs as you want? (ex00) <br>
+   (use internal database to calcuate the bitCoin exchange amout : multiply (exchange rate)<br>
    ```
    $> ./btc
    Error: could not open file.